ElaineShu0312/sp26-oh-sim-skeleton/README.md

 # Spec

-In this assignment, you’ll work on `RedBlackTree.java`.
+In this assignment, you’ll work in `RedBlackTree.java`.

 ## File Structure